R-Sweke/DeepQ-Decoding/README.md

 ###  _DeepQ Decoding_

-This repository is intended as a companion to the manuscript _Reinforcement Learning Decoders for Fault-Tolerant Quantum Computation ("RL Decoders for FTQC")_.
+This repository is intended as a companion to the manuscript <a href="https://arxiv.org/pdf/1810.07207.pdf">Reinforcement Learning Decoders for Fault-Tolerant Quantum Computation</a>.
 In particular, this repository provides all the tools necessary to reproduce all results presented in the above mentioned paper.
 Furthermore, it is hoped that this repository may serve as a starting-point for extending these tools and techniques.

 In particular, this repo contains: